muktika1/Sentiment-Analysis-of-Amazon-Reviews/README.md

 ### Step 1: Data Upload and Library Import
 We start by uploading the dataset, which originally consists of half a million records.
 For the analysis, we will use a subset of 10,000 rows.
 Next, we import the necessary libraries, including NLTK, Transformers, and Pandas.

+You can download the full dataset from Kaggle - https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews

 ### Step 2: Simple Preprocessing
 In this step, we check for null values and duplicates in the dataset.
 We then add a new column called 'Sentiment', which categorizes the sentiment of users based on their ratings.
 The ratings range from 1 to 5, where 1 indicates the least satisfaction and 5 indicates the most.
 We define three sentiment labels:
 - **Positive**: 4-5 star reviews